Lab 0: Getting Started (Windows Setup)

 Making New Directories

-The next command is called mkdir, which makes a new directory.
+Once you're in the Desktop directory, the next command you'll use is mkdir, which stands for make a new directory.
 Let's make a directory called cs61a in your Desktop directory to store all of the assignments for this class:

 mkdir cs61a